acrolinx/sdk-java/README.md

 2. Once you tested your new features, remove the '-SNAPSHOT' from the `CURRENT_VERSION` property in the `gradle.properties` file.

 3. Commit and push your changes.
 If all goes right, the artifact is released to [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sdk%22%20).
-Note that it might take quite a while until the new version shows up in [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sdk%22%20), but it will be immediately available in the [oss staging repository](https://oss.sonatype.org/content/groups/staging/com/acrolinx/client/sdk/).
+Note that it might take quite a while until the new version shows up in [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sdk%22%20).
+However it will be immediately available in the [oss staging repository](https://oss.sonatype.org/content/groups/staging/com/acrolinx/client/sdk/).

-If that build fails, you might have to login into [Nexus Repository Manager](https://oss.sonatype.org/#welcome) and drop falsely created repositories, before triggering a new release build.
+If that build fails, you might have to sign-in into [Nexus Repository Manager](https://oss.sonatype.org/#welcome) and drop falsely created repositories, before starting a new release build.

 TravisCI will also automatically create a release tag on GitHub.
 If that fails run the Gradle Task for creating a release tag and pushing it GitHub: